What is Lyme disease?

-In all recorded cases it is transmitted to humans by the bite of a tick infected with these bacteria.
+In nearly all recorded cases it is transmitted to humans by the bite of a tick infected with these bacteria.
 In a population of ticks, only some will carry the infection.
 LDA has raised concern and highlighted the need for further research in this area, to resolve ongoing uncertainty concerning the possibility of alternative means of transmission such as congenital or via sexual contact.

 What is Borreliosis?

 The disease resulting from infection with Borrelia burgdorferi is referred to as Lyme disease or Lyme borreliosis.
 There are many species of Borrelia bacteria worldwide, not all of them cause disease.
 What was originally thought to be one species – B burgdorferi – is now known to be several, and three of these known to cause disease are present in UK ticks.
 They are B burgdorferi (sensu stricto), Borrelia afzelii, Borrelia garinii and Borrelia miyamotoi.
 The first three are very closely related and all cause a broadly similar disease process.
 In addition some UK ticks carry Borrelia miyamotoi which is more closely related to the relapsing fever group of Borrelia.
 An infection caused by Borrelia bacteria can be called a ‘Borreliosis.’